bisima/Getting-and-Cleaning-Data/CodeBook.md

 	- 65 fBodyBodyGyroJerkMag-mean()
 	- 66 fBodyBodyGyroJerkMag-std()

-6. Now column bind the originalSubject, originalActivity and extractedDataTemp then named it extractedData.
+7. Now column bind the **originalSubjectDF, originalActivityDF and extractedDataTempDF then named it extractedDataset.**
-7. Then labelled extractedData in step 6 above using descriptive names obtained from activity_labels.txt.
+8. Then labelled **extractedDataset** in step 7 above using descriptive names obtained from **activityLabelsDf**.
 	- 1- WALKING
 	- 2- WALKING_UPSTAIRS
 	- 3- WALKING_DOWNSTAIRS
 	- 4- SITTING
 	- 5- STANDING
 	- 6- LAYING
+	- Uses descriptive activity names to name the activities in the dataset extractedDatasetDF$Activity <- factor(extractedDatasetDF$Activity, levels = c(1,2,3,4,5,6),labels = activityLabelsDF[,2])
-8. Replace abreviations from features names using gsub.
+9. Replace abreviations from features names using gsub.
 	-  Replace **Acc** with **Accelerometer**
 	-  Replace **Gyro** with **Gyroscope**
 	-  Replace **Mag** with **Magnitude**